6 Amazing Facts about Siamese Cat: Overview, Traits and Care

 Grooming

 To keep your indoor cat’s claws in check, consider trimming them every 10 to 14 days.
-Additionally, providing a scratching post can protect your furniture and wooden surfaces.
+Providing a scratching post can also protect your furniture and wooden surfaces.

 Don’t forget about dental care!
 Introducing tooth brushing when your cat is young can simplify the process later and promote good oral health.